-The following images indicate the location of the 3-cell battery and provide a visual representation of the installation procedure.
+The following images indicate the location of the battery and provide a visual representation of the installation procedure.

-- 1. Connect the battery cable to the 3-cell battery. - 2.
-Slide and place the 3-cell battery, along with the battery cable, at an angle on the palm-rest and keyboard assembly. - 3.
-Align the screw holes on the 3-cell battery to the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the three screws (M2x3) to secure the 3-cell battery to the palm-rest and keyboard assembly. - ${\bf 5.}\,$ Connect the battery cable to the connector on the system board.
+- 1. Align the screw holes on the battery to the screw holes on the palm-rest and keyboard assembly. - 2.
+Tighten the five captive screws to secure the battery to the palm-rest and keyboard assembly. - 3.
+Connect the battery cable to the connector on the system board.